 Backchannel Documentation

 Backchannel is a real-time meeting analysis app.
 A React frontend captures microphone (and optionally tab/system) audio, streams it to a FastAPI backend over WebSocket, and the backend produces a speaker-attributed transcript while a set of provider-routed AI agents surface questions, observations, opportunities, objections, and action items as the conversation happens.
+The call’s command bar also answers a question put to the conversation so far, without interrupting it (Agent System).

 This folder is the deeper technical reference behind the top-level README.
+For how Backchannel differs from the other meeting assistants people evaluate, the public site’s comparison hub indexes every open-source and commercial comparison.

 Contents